Quantum Enigma

 Your books subtitle says, Physics Encounters Consciousness.
 How?

-With quantum mechanics physics found that observation created a physical reality.
-But by freely choosing a different observation, you could have created a physical reality inconsistent with the one you actually chose to create.
+With the advent of quantum mechanics, physics found that observation created a physical reality.
+By freely choosing a different observation, you could have created a physical reality inconsistent with the one you actually chose to create.
 (And therefore a different history!)
-Though, because of the complexity of big things, you cant bring about just the future you want, as purveyors of pseudo-science imply, quantum mechanics applies to everything.
-Quantum mechanics reveals a mysterious encounter of “free choice,” conscious free choice, with the physical world.
-Quantum cosmologist John Wheeler, referring to the Big Bang, asked: “Does looking back ‘now’ give reality to what happened ‘then’?”
-It sure seems that physics has at least encountered, i.e., met, consciousness.
+Though, because of randomness and the complexity of big things, you cant bring about just the future you want–as purveyors of pseudo-science imply.
+Quantum mechanics reveals a mysterious encounter of “free choice,” conscious free will, with the physical world.
 Does this impact your world-view?
-It does mine.
+It sure does impact mine.
 (Pages 1 and 87ff)

 You quote famous physicists implying that our observation creates the physical world–even the Big Bang!
 Can you really believe such things?